Susceptible-Infected Epidemics on Evolving Graphs: Introduction

 as $n\to\infty$.

 Let $S^n(t)$ be the number of susceptibles at time $t$ and $W^n(t)$ be the number of susceptible-susceptible edges created by rewiring by time $t$ and let $X^n(t) = ( S^n(t), I^n(t), I^n_E(t), W^n(t))$.
-Let $x(t) =(s(t), i(t), i_E(t),w(t))$ be the solution of the ODE.
+Let $x(t) =(s(t), i(t), i_E(t),w(t))$ be the solution of the ODE

-Here $\alpha$ is the probability an edge is rewired as in the definition of SIR-$\omega$ model.
-Theorem 2.2 in \cite{BB}, which is proved by using results of Darling and Norris \cite{DarNor}, shows that for any $t_0>0$
+Here $\alpha$ is the probability that an edge is rewired as in the definition of SIR-$\omega$ model.
+Theorem 2.2 in \cite{BB}, which is proved using results of Darling and Norris \cite{DarNor}, shows that for any $t_0>0$

 as $n\to\infty$, provided that $I^n(t)/n\to i(0)>0$.
 It is interesting to note, see their Section 3, that the ODE in \eqref{BBode} is closely related to the ``pair approximation'' for SIR-$\omega$ model.